iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ***

 ## Applications and Versions
 Iter8 defines an application very broadly as anything that can be instantiated (run) on Kubernetes, which can be versioned, and for which metrics can be collected.

-Examples of applications and versions are given below.
+### Examples

-1. A Kubernetes service whose versions correspond to `deployments`.
+* A Kubernetes service whose versions correspond to `deployments`.
-2. A Kubernetes service whose versions correspond to `statefulsets`.
+* A Kubernetes service whose versions correspond to `statefulsets`.
-3. A Knative service whose versions correspond to `revisions`.
+* A Knative service whose versions correspond to `revisions`.
-4. A KFServing inference service, whose versions correspond to model `revisions`.
+* A KFServing inference service, whose versions correspond to model `revisions`.
-5. A distributed application whose versions correspond to Helm `releases`.
+* A distributed application whose versions correspond to Helm `releases`.

 ## Objectives

 **Objectives** correspond to service-level objectives or SLOs.
 In Iter8 experiments, objectives are specified as metrics along with acceptable limits on their values.
 Iter8 will report how versions are performing with respect to these metrics and whether or not they satisfy the objectives.

+### Example

 An example of an objective is as follows: the 99th-percentile tail latency of the version should be under 50 msec.